nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_1/readme.md

 <img src="../images/media/image258.jpg" style="width: 100%; height: auto;" />

-You may or may not have heard the term “Open Science” used before this course.
+You may or may not have heard the term "Open Science" used before this course.
 If you have, you likely have some preconception of open science and what it looks like in practice.
 Let’s collectively look at those various conceptions.

 ### Activity 1.1: Think About the What and How of Open Science